 It’s no secret that some employers try to save time and money by bending the rules.
 Very often, their employees go along with it rather than go through the trouble of reporting it or making a fuss.
 However, once an accident has occurred, sometimes an employee feels that they should take actions besides filing a claim for workers’ compensation.
-At Heuser & Heuser, a Colorado Springs workers’ comp attorney is available to help you figure out just what those actions might be.
+At Heuser & Heuser, a Colorado Springs workers’ compensation attorney is available to help you figure out just what those actions might be.

 Become Familiar with OSHA